mybadstudios/WUPostal/README.md

 The list of options just keeps on going !<br>
 Mix and match these as you require... you have the full power of WordPress behind you!

-#Additional features:
+# Additional features:

-► You can decide whether or not to make searches affect the server cache ► Return only the post ID's of your selected query
+► You can decide whether or not to make searches affect the server cache<br>
+► Return only the post ID's of your selected query<br>
-► Specify the return order of your search results
+► Specify the return order of your search results<br>
-► Write posts of any custom / existing post type
+► Write posts of any custom / existing post type<br>
-► Upload images to your WordPress library
+► Upload images to your WordPress library<br>
 ►  Assign / Update a post's featured image

-Full documentation can be downloaded from the website at [https://mybadstudios.com](https://mybadstudios.com)